Missouri Hourly Paycheck Calculator

 $0.00

 A typical Missouri paycheck includes federal income tax, Social Security, Medicare, Missouri state income tax, and—if you work or live in certain cities—local earnings tax.
-Employers fund Missouri unemployment insurance (SUTA), FUTA, workers’ compensation, and required postings.
+Employers fund Missouri unemployment insurance (SUTA), FUTA, workers’ compensation, and maintain required postings.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

 • Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.